 - Buy the right size bike frame – read this post!

 You can change all the other components, but you are stuck with the kind of bike and the bike frame size.
 If you make the wrong choices with these, you will end up having to sell the bike and start again.
 Or you will just find cycling unsafe and uncomfortable.
 You may develop cycling knee pain – and most likely you will quit cycling and never get to experience the amazing health benefits of cycling.

 Bike frame sizes are based on the height of the bike, measuring the length of the seat post tube – the part of the bike that the seat post (and saddle) slide into.
 This measurement is given in metric (cm) for road bikes, and imperial (inches) for mountain bikes.
 On most bikes, the size of the frame will be printed somewhere on this part of the frame.

 At the end of this post, you can view a short video showing how to measure bike frame size.

 I have made the mistake of buying a bike that was too big, just because I loved the look of the bike.
 Big mistake!
 I could never get completely comfortable on the bike, and eventually I had no choice but to sell it.
 I am embarrassed to admit that I actually made this mistake twice!
 (I’m just a sucker for a pretty bike.)
 Buying the wrong size bike is an expensive, time-wasting mistake – and it can even be dangerous.

 If your bike has the right frame size, you will be able to comfortably stand over the cross bar.
 You will be able to stop safely, rather than having to fall helplessly sideways until your foot hits the ground!

 If your bike is too small, your knees and back may start to hurt, and you won’t be able to use your leg power efficiently (plus you may look funny – a bit like a penguin!).

-Height, Inseam Length and Reach – the Three Vital Measurements to determine the bike frame size
+Height, Inseam Length and Reach – the Three Vital Measurements for Bike Frame Size Measurement

 Height and Inseam Length